Public International Law in Current Affairs (M6045)

 This module addresses aspects of public international law in events that are taking place globally.

-Through an analytical and critical lens, students will examine the relevance of public international law in events such as:
+Through an analytical and critical lens, you will examine the relevance of public international law in events such as:

 - the conflict in Syria